AjithNoah/newsBreeze/README.md

 - News sorting available

 ## Technical Specs
-- MVVM - Followed this architechture
+- MVVM - For neat and clean architecture
 - Fetch news from this API: https://newsapi.org/
 - Retrofit - Library used for api calling.
 - Room - Library used for local storage